1 9 7 0 – 1 9 7 7 (USA)

 One of his partners in the 27th Precinct was Sgt Maggie Clinger (played by Sharon Gless – warming up for a starring role in Cagney and Lacey).

-Sam McCloud – with his sheepskin coat, bolo tie, and cowboy hat – was a classic sort of unflappable western hero transplanted to the modern mean streets.
+Sam McCloud – with his sheepskin coat, bolo tie, and cowboy hat – was a classic unflappable western hero transplanted to the modern mean streets.

 He was a skilled shot, a self-effacing guy seemingly impervious to cynical insults, and (despite exhibiting a bit of sexism at times) he was also a gentleman.